MicrosoftDocs/power-platform/power-platform/admin/governance-considerations.md

 ## Monitor

-It’s well understood that monitoring as a critical aspect of managing software at scale, this section highlights a couple of means to get insight in PowerApps and Power Automate development and usage.
+It’s well understood that monitoring as a critical aspect of managing software at scale, this section highlights a couple of means to get insight in Power Apps and Power Automate development and usage.

 ### Review the audit trail

 [Activity logging for PowerApps](logging-powerapps.md) is integrated with Office Security and Compliance center for comprehensive logging across Microsoft services like Common Data Service and Office 365.
 Office provides an API to query this data, which is currently used by many SIEM vendors to use the Activity Logging data for reporting.

-### Download the PowerApps and Power Automate license report
+### Download the Power Apps and Power Automate license report

 1. [https://admin.powerapps.com/tenant/userLicenses](https://admin.powerapps.com/tenant/userLicenses)
-2. View PowerApps and Power Automate admin analytics
+2. View Power Apps and Power Automate admin analytics
    1. Available now in preview from the new [Power Platform Admin center](https://aka.ms/ppac).
    2. One can get information along the following lines:
      1. Active User and App usage  - how many users are using an app and how often?